oskariorg/oskari-documentation-site/_content/blog/2026-08-17_Oskari_developers_Lauri_Nyholm.md

   - developing, news
 ---

 We interviewed Lauri Nyholm from Advian Ltd. He has been working for Advian Ltd. for a couple of years now and has a background in geoinformatics.
 He has extensive experience across different GIS projects, as well as in coding.
-Since 2025, he has been working with HSY's Oskari instances as both the main developer and service manager.
+Since 2025, he has been working with the Oskari instances of Helsinki Region Environmental Services (HSY) as both the main developer and service manager.

 ## Modernizing Oskari setup